Skip to main content

 Choose your setup path:

-🚀 Quick Setup: If you have an Ubuntu server ready → Prerequisites
+🚀 Manual Setup: If you prefer step-by-step control → Prerequisites

-☁️ Cloud Setup: If you need to create a server → Provider Guides
+☁️ Cloud Setup: If you need to create a server first → Provider Guides

 🔧 Troubleshooting: If you're having issues → Troubleshooting Guide